photoprism/photoprism/CONTRIBUTING.md

 # Every Contribution Makes a Difference

 Think of Open Source development as free training with a visible outcome.
-Exploring new technologies is easier than in typical enterprise environments, where development efforts are more focused on immediate results.
+Exploring new technologies is easier than in traditional enterprise environments, where risk tends to be avoided and developers often struggle to maintain decades-old code full of technical debt.

 We welcome contributions of any kind, including bug reports, testing, writing documentation, tutorials, blog posts, and pull requests.